Geontech/docker-redhawk/README.md

  > **Note:** The `rtl2832u`, `usrp`, and `webserver` images are disabled at this time as they are not complete.

- The following scripts will also be linked into the main directory:
+ The following scripts will also be linked into the main directory.
+Each script supports `-h` and `--help` to learn the usage of the script.

  * `login`: Starts a bash shell as a specified user (optional).
  * `omniserver`: Starts and stops a local OmniORB service either in bridged or networked mode.